nmi246/electronics/discretes/README.md

 - Requires a gate signal to turn **ON**.
 Once ON it behaves like a rectifying diode.
-- Like the diode, the SCR is unidirectional.
-It only conducts current in one direction.
+- Is unidirectional; only conducts current in one direction.
-- But unlike a diode, it can be made to operate as either an open-circuit switch or as a rectifying diode depending on how the gate is triggered.
+- Unlike a diode, it can be made to operate as either an open-circuit switch or as a rectifying diode depending on how the gate is triggered.
-- When **ON** and passing current in the forward direction, the gate signal loses all control due to the regenerative latching action of the two internal transistors.
+- When **ON** and passing current in the forward direction, the gate signal loses control due to the regenerative latching action of the two internal transistors.
-- For a thyristor to conduct, its Anode current (same as it's load current, IL) must be greater than its holding current value.
+- For a thyristor to conduct, its anode current (same as it's load current, IL) must be greater than its holding current value.
 That is IL > IH.

 ## Diodes
 - Si, TVS,